ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 The types `int` and `float` both support 64-bit IEEE754 arithmetic.
 The `boolean` type has only two values: `true` and `false`.
 The `string` type operates similar to value types in that assignment and comparison involve the full value and not the pointer.

+> NOTE: Earlier versions of the language (while it was under development) we had additional types such as long and double.
+Those have been removed but there are some remnants in the implementation.
+The only valid value types are those listed above and the implementation will be cleaned up shortly.

 Value types can be initialized at declaration by assigning a value of that type.
 If they are not initialized they have the following default values: int: 0, float: 0.0, string: "" (empty string, not null) and boolean: false.

 > NOTE: We are considering making the default value of a string to be null.